-In the rich agricultural regions of the Americas, industrialized by the development of the agro-food industries of corn, wheat, meat, cotton, sugarcane and soybean, mechanization is extended and metallurgical engineering is required to serve in the elaboration of agricultural products.
-Argentina follow specific technological developments, as in the case of the biofuels sector.
+In the rich agricultural regions of the Americas, industrialized by the development of the agro-food industries of corn, wheat, meat, cotton, sugarcane and soybean, mechanization is extended and metallurgical engineering is required to serve in the elaboration of products.
+Argentina follow agricultural specific technological developments, as in the case of the biofuels sector.
 In Argentina, territories and stakeholders respond to challenges of renewable energy by deriving a part of biomass coproducts into fuels that reduce greenhouse gas emissions and promote a de-centralized energy supply.
+Mandatory blend have been increasing over the last years reaching at the end of 2014 10 % for bioethanol in gasoline and biodiesel in diesel fuels all over the country.

 It is foreseeable that in the future, biomass increases its participation in energy balances according to international and domestic incentives, in particular because of increasing energy demand.
 Agro-industrial sectors are adapting themselves and they are innovating in the production of biofuels mainly focusing on residues use.
-With public policies that supported devices and research networks, and from the good results of the transformation processes of sugarcane and soybean, products which are increasingly competitive, Brazil and Argentina are leading the international markets for bioethanol and biodiesel.
+With public policies that supported devices and research networks, and from the good results of the transformation processes of sugarcane corn and soybean, products which are increasingly competitive, Brazil and Argentina are leading the international markets for bioethanol and biodiesel.

 Creativity, large interpersonal relationships and good levels of training distinguish the actors involved in the development of biofuel networks.
 This is not exclusive of the biofuel alone but is mixed in the whole transforming chain were biofuels are produced.
-In that sense, in the Argentinean Pampas, or in the Brazil's São Paulo state, integrate this new activity within well established agro industrial sites reflecting the dynamism of the engineers, workers, and entrepreneurs, who are locally entrenched and capable of bouncing into a new economic cycle.
+In that sense, in the Argentinean Pampas, or in the Brazil's São Paulo state, integrate this new activity within well-established agro industrial sites reflecting the dynamism of the engineers, workers, and entrepreneurs, who are locally entrenched and capable of bouncing into a new economic cycle.
 They adopt new techno-productive alternatives in the coconstruction process of technology exchange and regulation.